 News Source

 Twitter is extremely powerful because news that’s tweeted spreads very quickly and to millions of people.
-Last May USA Today tweeted, “@BarackObama to announce that Osama bin Laden is dead,” and that’s where I first learned of the assassination.
+Last May USA Today tweeted, “@BarackObama announce that Osama bin Laden is dead,” and that’s where I first learned of the assassination.
 I didn’t need to wait for the next morning’s newspaper, turn on the television or search for articles online.
 Twitter was all I needed because there was a constant flow of new information.

 The Bottom Line